What are the 10 Steps in Performing CPR?

 Each step of CPR serves a vital purpose.
 By following the correct CPR steps, you contribute to the overall effectiveness of CPR and maximize the chances of a positive outcome.
 Here's what each step does:

-- Continue CPR until help arrives or signs of life return: Continuously performing CPR until professional help arrives or the victim shows signs of life is vital.
-This ongoing effort sustains circulation and oxygenation until advanced medical care can be provided.
+• Continue CPR until help arrives or signs of life return: Continuously performing CPR until professional help arrives or the victim shows signs of life is vital.
+This ongoing effort sustains circulation and oxygenation until advanced medical care is provided.

 What are the potential risks or complications associated with performing CPR?